pic

 5

 Notice that when a range is created, <steps> implicitly dictates the number of elements to be generated.
 Alternatively, you could specify the number of elements to be stored, letting <steps> be implicitly determined.
-This is achieved by the function range, whose syntax is range(<start>, <end>, <number elements>). [note] Note that range represents a convenient syntax for <start> : 1 / <number elements> : <end>.
+This is achieved by the function range, whose syntax is range(<start>, <end>, <number of elements>). [note] Note that range represents a convenient syntax for <start> : 1 / <number of elements> : <end>.

 The following code snippet demonstrates the use of range, by generating five evenly spaced elements between 0 and 1.